 - Wait a few seconds.
-If the computer doesn't soon start up, shut it down by holding down the power (也) button for about 8 to 10 seconds.
-Disconnect all external peripherals and try restarting by pressing the power (也) button while holding down the Option key.
+If the computer doesn't soon start up, shut it down by holding down the power (ひ) button for about 8 to 10 seconds.
+Disconnect all external peripherals and try restarting by pressing the power (ひ) button while holding down the Option key.
 When your computer starts up, click the hard disk icon, and then click the right arrow.
 After the computer starts up, open System Preferences and click Startup Disk.
-Select a local Mac OS X System folder. - If that doesn't work, try using Disk Utility to repair the disk: - Insert the Mac OS X Install Disc 1 into your computer. - Restart your computer and hold down the C key as it starts up. - Choose Installer > Open Disk Utility.
+Select a local Mac OS X System folder. - If that doesn't work, try using Disk Utility to repair the disk: - Insert the Mac OS X Install DVD into your computer. - Restart your computer and hold down the C key as it starts up. - Choose Installer from the menu bar, and then choose Open Disk Utility.
 When Disk Utility opens, follow the instructions in the First Aid pane to see if Disk Utility can repair the disk.